 It seems likely that Professor Ehrman stopped reading his bible well before he consciously abandoned God…but then, why would he want to read it?
 His bible has nothing left to offer anyone.
 But I believe that if he was reading the bible with right understanding of right theology, he would never accuse God of being unkind or unloving; he would never think that the senseless evil and suffering in the world was out of control; he would have been aware that God is in control of his creation, and that he governs with mercy as well as justice; he would have been aware that the suffering in the world is because we live in a fallen world.
 As my wife observed as we discussed this issue, God gave us a perfect world to live in but we ruined it, and now we have to suffer the consequences of what we did in Adam.
 Professor Ehrman couldn’t make sense of the world because he had previously discarded the only thing that explains it all, i.e. the bible, and the God revealed in the bible.

-The prophet Habakkuk (among others) echoes Professor Ehrman’s concerns: “O LORD, how long shall I cry, and thou wilt not hear! even cry out unto thee of violence, and thou wilt not save!
-Why dost thou show me iniquity, and cause me to behold grievance? for spoiling and violence are before me: and there are that raise up strife and contention.
-Therefore the law is slacked, and judgment doth never go forth: for the wicked doth compass about the righteous; therefore wrong judgment proceedeth” (Hab 1:2-4, 13).
+The prophet Habakkuk (among others) echoes Professor Ehrman’s concerns: “O LORD, how long shall I cry, And you will not hear?
+Even cry out to You, ‘Violence!’
+And you will not save.
+Why do You show me iniquity, And cause me to see trouble?
+For plundering and violence are before me; There is strife, and contention arises.
+Therefore the law is powerless, And justice never goes forth.
+For the wicked surround the righteous; Therefore perverse judgment proceeds” (Hab 1:2-4, 13 NKJV).